folio-org/folio-analytics/sql/circ_detail/README.md

 Brief description: A report summarizing the count of items charged by service point and patron group, filtered by a particular date range.

-This report generated data with the following format:
+This report generates data with the following format:

 | Service Point Name | Patron Group Name | Count |
 |---|---|---|